-The TCL 5 Series/S546 2021 QLED is a 4k LED TV.
-It's a new TV in TCL's 2021 lineup, and although it's meant as an upgrade from the TCL 5 Series/S535 2020 QLED, it's not a direct replacement because they're both still available as part of the 5 Series lineup.
-It uses Google TV, which is a fairly user-friendly smart interface with many apps available to download through the Google Play Store.
-You have access to Google Assistant through the built-in mic on the TV.
-There are a few more gaming features like variable refresh rate (VRR) support to reduce screen tearing, but it's still limited to HDMI 2.0 inputs.
-It has a VA panel that displays deep blacks, and there's a local dimming feature, but it's not that effective at improving the picture quality in dark scenes.
-Also, our unit has bad out-of-the-box accuracy, giving everything a reddish tint, but this can also vary between units, so your experience may vary.
+The TCL 5 Series/S546 2021 QLED is a mid-range 4k LED TV released in 2021.
+It's part of TCL's 2021 lineup, and although it's meant as an upgrade from the TCL 5 Series/S535 2020 QLED, it's not a direct replacement because they're both still available as part of the 5 Series lineup.
+It uses Google TV, which is a user-friendly smart interface with an excellent selection of apps available to download through the Google Play Store.
+You also have access to Google Assistant through the built-in mic on the TV for hands-free voice control.
+There are a few more gaming features like variable refresh rate (VRR) support to reduce screen tearing, but it's still limited to HDMI 2.0 bandwidth.

 The TCL S546 is decent for watching TV shows in a bright room.
 It has decent reflection handling, and it gets bright enough to fight glare in most well-lit rooms.
-It displays 720p content like from cable boxes well, but it has trouble with 480p content if you watch standard definition TV shows or DVDs.
-It also has narrow viewing angles, so the image appears washed out from the sides.
+It displays 720p content like from cable boxes well, but it has trouble with 480p content if you watch standard definition TV shows or DVDs from an older source that doesn't upscale the image.
+It also has a narrow viewing angle, so the image appears washed out from the sides, so it's not ideal for a wide seating arrangement or if you like to move around with the TV on.

 The TCL 5 Series is very good for watching HDR movies.
 It delivers deep and uniform blacks thanks to its fantastic contrast and excellent uniformity.
 It has a full-array local dimming feature, but it doesn't do much to improve the picture quality in dark scenes as there's blooming around bright objects.
 It supports both HDR10+ and Dolby Vision and displays a wide color gamut, but doesn't get bright enough to make highlights pop.

 The TCL S546 is very good for HDR gaming.
 It has great gaming features like a great response time, low input lag, and VRR support.
-However, it has a 60Hz panel and HDMI 2.0 inputs, so you're limited to 4k @ 60 fps games.
+However, it has a 60Hz panel and it's limited to HDMI 2.0 bandwidth, so you're limited to 4k @ 60 fps games.
 HDR content also looks good because it displays deep blacks and has a wide color gamut, but it doesn't get very bright in HDR, and its local dimming feature causes blooming around bright objects.

-The TCL 5 Series is very good to use as a PC monitor.
+The TCL 5 Series is good to use as a PC monitor.
 It has low input lag for a responsive desktop experience, and motion looks good thanks to the quick response time.
-It displays chroma 4:4:4 with 1080p and 4k signals, which is important for reading text.
-However, our unit has gray uniformity issues noticeable with web pages or documents and has narrow viewing angles, meaning the image looks inaccurate at the edges if you sit too close.
+It displays chroma 4:4:4 properly with 1080p and 4k signals, which is important for clear text on the desktop.
+However, there are a few gray uniformity issues noticeable with web pages or documents and has a narrow viewing angle, meaning the image looks shifts and fades at the edges if you sit too close.

-We tested the 65 inch TCL 5 Series 2021, and for the most part, we expect our review to be valid for the 50, 55, and 75 inch models.
+We tested the 65-inch TCL 5 Series 2021, and our review is also valid for the 50, 55, and 75-inch models.
 This model is a 4k TV with Google as its smart platform, and it's part of the 5 Series lineup that includes the TCL 5 Series/S535 2020 QLED, which is a 2020 model with Roku TV that's still available in 2021.

 Size | US Model | Canada Model | VESA Mount |